Adaptive Address Family Selection for Latency-Sensitive Applications on Dual-stack Hosts: IPv4 and IPv6 end-to-end Latency

 \section{IPv4 and IPv6 end-to-end Latency}

 We analyse the RIPE Atlas dataset~\cite{ripe-atlas} to investigate on the end-to-end latency of dual-stack networks.
 RIPE Atlas consists of more than $10000$ probes which are connected, usually using Ethernet, to networks around the world and measure connectivity with several network tests.
 RIPE Atlas comprises also about $1000$ anchors which are dedicated servers with more capacity used to co-operate with probes in their measurements.
 RIPE probes regularly perform HTTP tests towards anchors.
-This test involves opening a TCP connection, sending an HTTP/1.1 GET request and receiving the \SI{4}{KB} HTTP response in a single initial TCP congestion window.
-We use the request completion time of this test as a form of smoothed latency measurement.
+This test opens a TCP connection, sends an HTTP/1.1 GET request and receives a \SI{4}{KB} HTTP response in a single initial TCP congestion window.
+We use the request completion time of this test as a form of smoothed latency measurement from a probe to a given anchor.

 When a RIPE probe has access to a dual-stack network, the HTTP tests towards an anchor are simultaneously performed over IPv4 and IPv6 within a short window of time.
-We matched IPv4 and IPv6 request completion times for a given probe towards a given anchor in a two-minute time window.
-When considering the HTTP tests between the \nth{1} and \nth{8} of June 2023, we obtain more than 156 millions of such comparisons.
-We filter out the completion times outside the \nth{5} and \nth{95} percentiles and compute the completion time ratios of IPv4 over IPv6 for each comparison.
+When considering the HTTP tests between the \nth{1} and \nth{8} of June 2023, we obtain more than 156 millions of such paired tests, each happening within a two-minute time window.
+We filter out the completion times outside the \nth{5} and \nth{95} percentiles.
+The left part of \figurename~\ref{fig:ripe-http-ratio-dh} reports the Cumulative Distribution Functions (CDF) of HTTP request completion times (RCT) for both IPv4 and IPv6.
+These are largely similar.
+We also compute the completion time reach ratios of IPv4 over IPv6 for each paired test.